 1. Prodromal phase: Influenza-like symptoms, nausea, vomiting, and diarrhea persist for up to 7 days and in the majority of patients are followed by spontaneous recovery.
 In some patients features of CNS involvement appear after a few days of remission.

-Features of viral infection found on cerebrospinal fluid examination (CSF) (see Analysis of Cerebrospinal Fluid) and presence of specific serum IgM (enzyme-linked immunosorbent assay [ELISA]).
-To confirm the diagnosis in uncertain cases, measure specific IgM levels in CSF.
+Features of viral infection found on cerebrospinal fluid examination (CSF) and presence of specific serum IgM (enzyme-linked immunosorbent assay [ELISA]).
+To confirm diagnosis in uncertain cases, measure specific IgM levels in CSF.

 Antiviral treatment is not available.
 General recommendations and symptomatic treatment are the same as in other viral CNS infections.

 In the majority of patients the recovery is complete.
 In patients with encephalitis and myelitis, sensory disturbances, paresis, and impairment of memory and concentration may persist for several months.
 Paresis is usually accompanied by muscle atrophy.
-The mortality rate is ~1% (the disease is fatal predominantly in patients with paralysis of limbs and respiratory compromise).
+The mortality rate is ~1% in the European type and it is higher in the Siberian and especially Far Eastern types (5%-10%; the disease is fatal predominantly in patients with paralysis of limbs and respiratory compromise).

 1. Nonspecific protection against ticks: see Lyme Borreliosis.